What is telecommuting?

 No company too big or too small

 Working with remote teams has revolutionized the way some of the world’s largest brands work.
 Just ask Dentsu, who have used Dropbox to minimize their mail costs and up their productivity both in and out of the office: “I’ll often check on projects using the Dropbox mobile app and send links to colleagues before I even reach the office,” says Account Supervisor Ai Ando.
 But don’t think flexible work options are only feasible for large corporations or sole proprietors working exclusively from a laptop.
-Telecommuting is a versatile system that can work for a wide range of business.
+Telecommuting is a versatile system that can work for a wide range of businesses.
 And with the right tools, it can work for you too.